 For those looking for additional relief, clarity and other benefits, CBD’s effect on the endocannabinoid system may be the missing link.

 Even after narrowing down which CBD oil is right for you, it’s critical to understand that not all CBD oils are created equally.

-Take the time to learn about how a particular brand performs quality testing on their CBD products, on dosing information, and the ratios of CBD and THC in each product.
+Take the time to learn about how a particular brand performs quality testing on its CBD products, on dosing information and the ratios of CBD and THC in each product.
 Additionally, check out what additives may be in the products you’re interested in.